Uncertainty Quantification for Retrieval-Augmented Reasoning: Methodology

 We introduce the AV action ($a_{av}$) to validate the final response by prompting the LLM to reconsider its generation once a response has been produced, based on predefined criteria.
 Specifically, the LLM first generates a \textit{\textbf{query-aware reasoning path summary}}~\cite{shi2025refine, li25searcho1, Achkar25Summarize}, and then evaluates the final response using two criteria: (i) \textit{Groundedness}: is the response supported by the retrieved documents? and (ii) \textit{Correctness}: does the response appropriately and sufficiently address the query, given the available evidence?
 Formally, let $D=\{D_1,\dots,D_{N-1}\}$ be the set of documents retrieved at states $[s_1, s_2, ...s_{N-1}]$.
 A model $\mathcal{M}$ generates the summary $\hat S$ of these documents: $\hat S = \mathcal{M}(x, D).$ The state $s_N$ is then updated with this summary, denoted as $\hat s_N$.
 With the updated state $\hat s_N$, the LLM $\pi_{\theta}$ is then instructed to generate a new state $s_{N+1}$:

 In principle, if the final response $r$ is validated as correct, the system outputs it directly in state $s_{N+1}$.
 Otherwise, if the validation indicates that the answer is incorrect or incomplete, the system begins a new reasoning path starting from $\langle \tau_{N+1}, q_{N+1}\rangle$.
-The prompt instructions for the path summary model and the action are presented in Figures~\ref{fig:av_prompt} and~\ref{fig:cs_prompt} in Appendix~\ref{app:prompt}, respectively.